zakhar-kogan/kb-obsidian/pages/nfx network effects.md

 	  collapsed:: true
 		- ![image.png](../assets/image_1665553841794_0.png)
 	- ## White hot center
+	  collapsed:: true
+		- So if there's one node where everybody's connecting to them, then you've got the beginnings of a **white hot center** with the core node, and then the nodes that are closest to them.
 	- ## Directional / non-directional / bidirectional links
+	  collapsed:: true
+		- Another important aspect of these links is that they can be **directed**.
+There can be direction to these.
+So for instance, in Twitter, you would have an influencer who is important, sending out mostly messages to people who are just reading.
+That would be directional in one way.
+Or you could have, let's say a Venmo, where people are paying each other.
 	- ## 1-1 / 1-many / many-many
 	  collapsed:: true
 		- ### Sarnoff's law